alexstaravoitau/navoshta.github.io/_posts/2017-03-06-detecting-road-features.md

 ```

-This approach proved iself to work reasonably well, you can check out the [full annotated video here](https://github.com/navoshta/advanced-lane-finding/blob/master/data/video/project_video_annotated_vehicle.mp4).
+This approach proved iself to work reasonably well on the source video, you can check out the [full annotated video here](https://github.com/navoshta/advanced-lane-finding/blob/master/data/video/project_video_annotated_vehicle.mp4).
 There is the current frame heat map in the top right corner — you may notice quite a few false positives, but most of them are eliminated by merging detections over the last `N` consecutive frames.

 ![image-center]({{ base_path }}/images/posts/detecting-road-features/project_video_sample-2.gif){: .align-center}
 Sample of the annotated project video